Melanoma Clinical Trial

 LTX-315 has been administered with pembrolizumab in a previous Phase I/II study, and there were clear indications that LTX-315 + pembrolizumab was a clinically active combination.
 Furthermore, the addition of LTX-315 to pembrolizumab dosing did not appear to increase the overall incidence or severity profile of toxicities.

 The present study will document the preliminary efficacy, clinical safety, and tolerability of LTX-315 in combination with pembrolizumab, in a dose and regimen that is considered to be safe.

-Patient population consists of patients with unresectable stage III B, C and Stage IVm1a, m1b (without liver mets) metastatic melanoma ECOG performance status of 0 or 1, who have received an FDA-approved anti-PD/PD-L1 therapy and have progressed after prior anti-PD-1 or anti-PD-L1 therapy, alone or in combination with systemic therapy.
+Patient population consists of patients with unresectable stage III B, C, D and Stage IVm1a, m1b (without liver mets) metastatic melanoma ECOG performance status of 0 or 1, who have received an FDA-approved anti-PD/PD-L1 therapy and have progressed after prior anti-PD-1 or anti-PD-L1 therapy, alone or in combination with systemic therapy.